 What is Botox?

-Botox Cosmetic is an FDA approved, non-surgical wrinkle treatment that not only reduces dynamic wrinkles (present with facial movement), but also prevents static wrinkles (present when the face is at rest) from forming.
+Botox® Cosmetic is an FDA approved, non-surgical wrinkle treatment that not only reduces dynamic wrinkles (created by habitual facial movements), but also prevents static wrinkles (present when the face is at rest) from forming.
 Although it is typically only used for wrinkle reduction in the upper face, it may also be used at times to reduce lip lines and neck bands or wrinkles.

 In addition to its wrinkle treatment indications, Botox is also FDA approved to treat migraines and other disorders associated with nerve pain and spasticity.